bachirGithub/Analyse-et-visualisation-des-donn-es/readme.md

 ## Key information for the presentation

-> For the presentation I have for the graphs which highlight the status of the loan as well as its opposition with the other variables.
+> For the presentation I opted for the graphs which highlight the status of the loan as well as its opposition with the other variables.